amarie401/patternfly-org/source/get-started/community/index.md

 author: lhinson
 layout: page
 ---
-Hello, we’re glad you're here!
-We need a healthy community to help PatternFly improve and grow.
-This page includes helpful links for staying engaged and involved.

 ## Our Code Of Conduct
 PatternFly adheres to the [Contributor Covenant Code of Conduct][1].
 As a PatternFly community member, you are expected to uphold this code of conduct.